ABORTION: Pro-Choice vs. Pro-Life

 - The unborn child processes an inherent value in life and to destroy it destroys that value; thus society must protect what is valuable.
 But even this argument is sad, because to speaks only of economics and not of morals and the harsh truth of the life or death of a living soul.

 - The argument of ‘a bad or single event decision affecting the rest of one’s life’ is neither a good one nor a moral and completely correct one.
 To say the only choices are to keep the child after birth or to kill it now, ignores the CHOICES of adoption or of relatives caring for the child.
 When a single parent goes to jail; should and does society kill their minor children.
-The real heart of this argument deals with a) the temporary burden – pregnancy – which is simple and has been performed by billions of mothers; b) potential embarrassment which in no way out weights a life; and c) current and future depression and guilt.
+The real heart of this argument deals with a) the temporary burden – pregnancy – which has been performed by billions of mothers; b) potential embarrassment which in no way out weights a life; and c) current and future depression and guilt.
 Moreover, compare the ‘bad decision’ of a pregnant mother which had consensual sex and currently is weighting the intent to kill her unborn child, to the ‘bad decision’ of a poor father who robs a store for $ 200 to pay their utility bill in the winter, without a weapon or the intent to kill, and gets caught and put in jail – separated from all freedoms and choices and family – for years and a significant portion or the majority of the remainder of their adult life.

 - The argument of the cost on society is foolish.
 From a legal stand point society does not support a per capital limit on law suits equaled to the Gross National Income divided by the number of citizens.
 And from a moral stand point society does not allow Jonathan Swift’s – A Modest Proposal, killing unwanted 2 year old from the poor classes and using them to supplement the feeding of other children.
 But if we did this; it would prevent the 2 year old from being a burden to their parents or country, and make them an asset to be sold and a value to the public.
 And of course most robbers give the impression they are armed in some manner – otherwise – the clerk or owner is not so compelled to submit to the robbery – and thus, due to the threatening alone in commission with the felony, the sentence could be 15 years to life; but what to the mother threating the life of the unborn – of course, society does not want to jail the mother – but neither should it allow her to be free to threaten the unborn child ‘with the use of force or violence.’